Revolutionizing early-life nutrition

 The mammary cells are fed culture media, a mixture that provides nutrients to the cells, similar to a mother's bloodstream.
 The cells grow and multiply.

-Once there are enough cells, they are placed in a bioreactor, a microenvironment that recreates conditions similar to in the breast.
+Once there are enough mammary cells, they are placed in a bioreactor, a high-density, 3D microenvironment that allows for rapid cell growth and secretion.